duncan-d/wildflower/_stylists/nikol.md

 first_name: Nikol
 last_name: Jorgensen
 position: Owner
-#email: nikol@wildflowersalonmpls.com
+email: nikol@wildflowersalonmpls.com
 image_link: Nikol.jpg
 layout: stylist
-blurb: Nikol has been a stylist in NE Mpls for 12 years and is part owner of Wildflower.
 ---
+Nikol has been a stylist in NE Mpls for 12 years and is part owner of Wildflower.

 I enjoy being a stylist who can help find the colors and cuts for individual expression.
 I like to work with people who want to get away from a high maintenance color schedule, and find beautiful ways to blend or work with graying hair.
 I have a similar approach to hair cuts, in that I do a majority of shaping dry, as a way to use natural textures for style.